About Us

 Reach out to Kenna, our recruitment chair with any questions!

-We are so excited to welcome home our New Members for the Fall 24 semester!
+We are so excited to welcome home our New Members for the Spring '25 semester!

 Bid day is such an exciting event to celebrate both the new members and our actives!
 It is the new members first introduction into our chapter!